PLC-Programmer/PyTorch/time_series_forecasting/experiments_with_linear_models/00_recursive_forecast/README.md

 ![plot](./00b_two-layer_model/00b3_experiments_with_trend/Linear_deterministic_curve_forecasting--19_perfect_model.png)

 My initial guess was that 1 out of 3 models were "bad".
-But that was too optimistic as I will explain later.
+But that was too optimistic as I will show later.

-So I started to make more experiments to see if the prediction quality could be improved at this two-layer model.
+So I started to do more experiments to see if the prediction quality could be improved at this two-layer model.
 For example:

 * I changed back to the standard Mean squared error (MSE) loss function, to no avail